ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 ### Token Verification {#verification}

-Verifying a Token consists of checking that the authenticator value is correct.
+A token consists of some input cryptographically bound to an authenticator value, such as a digital signature.
+Verifying a token consists of checking that the authenticator value is correct.

 The authenticator value is as computed when running and finalizing the issuance protocol corresponding to the token type with the following value as the input: